paulrognonvael/biomedical_clustering_topic_modeling/README.md

 Here is an overview of our methodology:
 ![](overview_proposal.png)

-Appendices 1 and 2 are an implementation of the Diagonal Bernoulli Latent Block Model (M3).
-Appendix 1 is a standard implementation and testing on synthetic datasets.
-Appendix 2 is a modified version of DBLEBM M3 and application to the a sample of abstracts from the CORD-19 dataset.
+Appendices 1 and 2 are implementations of the Diagonal Bernoulli Latent Block Model (M3).
+Appendix 1 is a standard implementation with testing on synthetic datasets.
+Appendix 2 is a modified version of DBLBM M3 with an application to a sample of abstracts from the CORD-19 dataset.